Sahadevan Mahadevan

 Sahadevan Mahadevan is a 1988 Indian Tamil-language comedy film directed by Rama Narayanan, starring Mohan and S. V. Shekhar, with S. S. Chandran, Kovai Sarala, Pallavi, and Madhuri in supporting roles.
-The film was released on 2 December 1988.
+The film was released on 2 December 1988 and was a success.

 Plot

 The story is about two unemployed youths, Sahadevan and Mahadevan, who become detectives to solve Kaveri's problem.
 Kaveri is Sahadevan's love interest.
 Adiyapatham is a politician who is going to open a party for children.
 Adiyapatham is too affectionate with his wife Chinnamani.
 Mahadevan is an unemployed youth in a village and he ran away from his three daughters of his uncle after he came to Madras (Chennai).

 He went to Sahadevan's rental house and got into a problem with the house owner.
 She took his and Mahadevan's degree certificates for not paying the rent, so both men went to Adiyapatham's place for asking about his car shed rent.
 He misunderstand that Mahadevan came for a marriage proposal to his daughter Geetha.
 Geetha falls in love with Mahadevan, but he runs away when he saw her.
 Sahadevan falls in love with Kaveri, but she has a problem with her maternal uncle Veerappa, who wants to marry her.

 So he kidnaps Chinnamani instead of Kaveri, and Chinnamani gives the phone number of the place to Adiyapatham.
 Both Sahadevan and Mahadevan find the place through the telephone exchange.
 They go and fight with Veerappa and his people and save Kaveri from them with a final police sequence.
-The film finishes with the men's marriages.
+The film ends with the men getting married.